stevemclaugh/ubu3/README.md

 ```

-or, to run Jupyter without Docker:
+Or, to run Jupyter without Docker:

 ```